First- and second-generation model formulations in SWAN

 (2.158)

-respectively, and are a linear and exponential growth term, respectively, is the
+are a linear and exponential growth term, respectively,

 are the discrete spectral wave direction and the wind direction, respectively.